MarkBind/markbind/docs/devGuide/writingPlugins.md

 Plugins can implement the methods `getLinks` and `getScripts` to add additional assets to any page.

-* `getLinks(pluginContext, frontMatter, content)`: Called to get link elements to be added to the head of the page.
+* `getLinks(pluginContext, frontmatter, content)`: Called to get link elements to be added to the head of the page.
   * `pluginContext`: User provided parameters for the plugin.
 This can be specified in the `site.json`.
-  * `frontMatter`: The frontMatter of the page being processed, in case any frontMatter data is required.
+  * `frontmatter`: The frontmatter of the page being processed, in case any frontmatter data is required.
   * `content`: The rendered HTML.
   * **Returns:** an array of strings containing link elements to be added.
-* `getScripts(pluginContext, frontMatter, content)`: Called to get script elements to be added after the body of the page.
+* `getScripts(pluginContext, frontmatter, content)`: Called to get script elements to be added after the body of the page.
   * `pluginContext`: User provided parameters for the plugin.
 This can be specified in the `site.json`.
-  * `frontMatter`: The frontMatter of the page being processed, in case any frontMatter data is required.
+  * `frontmatter`: The frontmatter of the page being processed, in case any frontmatter data is required.
   * `content`: The rendered HTML.
   * **Returns:** an array of strings containing script elements to be added.